Battleship (film): Box office

 Battleship grossed $65.4 million in the United States and Canada, and $237.6 million in other territories, for a worldwide total of $303 million, against a production budget of $209 million.
 In May 2012, The Hollywood Reporter estimated that Universal would lose $150 million on the film.
+However, a decade later, the film was a huge success on streaming services.

 The film opened in several territories on Wednesday, April 11, 2012, five weeks before its North America release, grossing $7.4 million.
 Through April 13, the film had earned a three-day total of $25 million.
-By the end of its opening weekend, it earned $55.2 million from 26 markets, ranking second behind the 3D re-release of Titanic.
+By the end of its opening weekend, it earned $55.2 million from 26 markets, ranking second behind the 3D re-release of James Cameron's Titanic.
 In its second weekend, it topped the box office outside North America, with $60 million.
 In South Korea, it achieved the highest-grossing opening day for a non-sequel and the third-highest overall ($2.8 million).
 In comparison to other Hasbro films, Battleships opening in the United Kingdom (£3.76 million) was behind the first Transformers (£8.72 million), but did better than G.I.
 Joe: The Rise of Cobra (£1.71 million).

 In the United States, Battleship grossed $8.8 million on its opening day, with $420,000 from midnight showings.
 It went on to debut to $25.5 million, finishing in second place behind Marvel's The Avengers.